 Some new territory, creating a design for a possum skin cloak patch for the Museum of Brisbane.
 Facilitated by the wonderful Carol McGregor.

-What a privilege and honour to be working with Judy Watson on a Brisbane public art installation.
-Spending the day working alongside her and other strong Indigenous women was a very rich experience.
+Watching Judy Watson makes the simplicity of form speak, as part of a Brisbane public art installation.
+Spending the day working alongside her and other Indigenous women was a very rich experience.
 Looking forward to many more.

 The beginnings of a collage project for the QLD State Archives.
-Working with old photos is a very tangible way to processes my place in the physical and cultural past.
-I'll be photographing glass plate transfers in situ to bring this one together.
-The site of the Old Windmill at Springhill has a sordid history and a bodeful air - definitely worth some contemplation.
+Working with archival images is a very tangible way to processes my place in the physical and cultural past.
+The site of the Old Windmill at Springhill has a sordid history and a bodeful air—definitely worth some contemplation.

 A new kind of collaboration.
 Currently devising a one year, self-directed residency through ARIM.